Berke-Ates/dcir-artifact/README.md

+# DCIR Artifact
+This repository contains the artifact for "Bridging Control-Centric and Data-Centric Optimization", submitted to CGO'23.

 # Setup

-There are three options to run the benchmarks:
+There are three options to run the benchmarks (`sudo` is not always necessary):

-## 1. Option: Pull the docker image
+## Option 1: Pull the docker image
 Pull the docker image with:
 ```sh
 sudo docker pull berkeates/dcir-cgo23:latest